Day Sailing & Visitors’ Information

 Download Accommodation List

 Camping (tents and motorhomes – no caravans) is permitted at the club on selected weekends.
-You must book in advance via WebCollect.
+You must book in advance.

-Day sailing is now available for dinghies and windsurfers, although not for cruisers at the current time.
+Day sailing is available for dinghies, windsurfers and cruisers.
 Before going afloat, all visiting sailors and guests must pay the appropriate fee (see below).
 Please register and pay online here before attending the club.

 Visitors should be aware of the instructions that apply to all boats launching from the club, copies of which may be obtained from the Club office or may be downloaded here.
 Key elements of these instructions are summarised in the visitors’ leaflet and below: